Willen Lake North

 Find out about the artworks at Willen Lake and in our other parks here.

-Fishing at the lake is managed by Milton Keynes Angling Association.
+Fishing is permitted at designated points around the lake.
+Fishing is managed by Milton Keynes Angling Association.

 All watersports and leisure activities take place at Willen Lake South, we offer no watersports at Willen Lake North.